Fall Equinox 2025: When Is the First Day of Fall?

 Aurora borealis and autumn equinox

-Another visible outcome of an equinox is the increasing activity of aurora borealis, also known as the Northern Lights.
-Around equinoxes, your chances of seeing the aurora go up.
+Another visible outcome of an equinox is the increasing activity of auroras — both the aurora borealis (Northern Lights) and the aurora australis (Southern Lights).
+Around equinoxes, your chances of seeing auroras increase in both hemispheres.

-To simplify it, during equinoxes, the Earth's magnetic poles are situated in a way that they align well with the solar wind (the cause of the Northern Lights), making it more likely for the Earth to "accept" it.
+To simplify it, during equinoxes, the Earth's magnetic poles are situated in a way that they align well with the solar wind (the cause of the auroras), making it more likely for the Earth to "accept" it.

 Zodiacal light and autumn equinox